 Since the first war was photographed during 1846, photography and war have become inseparable.
 Any war photographed fills gaps in our perception around the events and occurrences surrounding it.
 It provides for an improved context.

 South African photographs from the Anglo-Boer War, those that have survived, have become additions to our heritage.

-Image of Boer Prisoners of War held at Ragama Camp in Ceylon.
+Image of Boer Prisoners of War held at Diyatalawa Camp in Ceylon.
 What makes this image unusual is that the name of each of the 54 individuals on the image has been captured on the back of the photograph.
-It has been suggested that this camp housed foreign volunteers, dissidents and irreconcilables.
+Photograph was initially thought to have been taken at the Ragama camp.
 Originating format – unknown.

 Unknown concentration camp.
 Carpenters.
 The table is clearly made out of whiskey crates (Format – Cabinet Card)